What does it mean for employers?

 - keep auditable records for six years

-Every member of your staff, either full time or part time, who is not already a member of a workplace pension scheme, qualifies for auto enrolment if they normally work in the UK, are aged between 22 and State Pension age and earn more than £10,000 per year (tax year 2018-2019).
-However, it’s not quite as simple as that – you may have staff who aren’t eligible for auto enrolment but now have the right to either ‘opt in’ under the same terms and conditions, and yet others who have the right to ‘join’ a pension scheme.
+Every member of your staff, either full time or part time, who is not already a member of a workplace pension scheme, qualifies for auto enrolment if they normally work in the UK, are aged between 22 and State Pension age and earn more than £10,000 per year (tax year 2022-23).
+However, it’s not quite as simple as that – you may have staff who aren’t eligible for auto enrolment but now have the right to either ‘opt in’ under the same terms and conditions as those who do qualify, and others who have the right to ‘join’ a pension scheme.

 |Auto enrolment: contribution levels|

-*Note: only the total minimum and employer’s minimum rates are specified, after Government tax relief is added the jobholder pays the balance..
+*Note: only the total minimum and employer’s minimum rates are specified, the jobholder paying the balance.
+Tax relief is available.

 For more information about contributions, please see our separate information sheet: Auto enrolment: contributions.